SergiosKar/Robot-Motion-Planning/README.md

 ![](media/50855b75ab6f1d4a175d6c4a17ce4865.jpg)

-b)
+## 3 degrees of freedom Robot

-In the next strep, where we use a robot with three degrees of freedom, there are not many
+In the next step, where we use a robot with three degrees of freedom, there are not many

 important changes in calculating Minkowski sums.
 Once again, we add all the